 An on-gird solar system is tied to the primary utility grid.
 The majority of homeowners in the US who install a solar system will connect it to their utility grid.
 Also known as grid-tied solar, there are several benefits to this option.

 Firstly, they tend to be a more affordable option, given that other equipment, such as batteries, is not required.
-Homeowners can still draw electricity from the main if and when needed (such as during the night).
+Homeowners can still draw electricity from the main if needed (such as at night).

 If you can utilize net metering in your area, you can save on the cost of your solar electricity by ‘selling’ excess electricity generated.